EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 environment that does not support it.
 All the features that work with audio should also work with video.

+#### Gstreamer Specific

+The loop attribute can be set to a number of times to loop.
+To loop forever, just use 999999999 or some other crazy number.

 #### kaithem.sound.builtinSounds

 A list of filenames of sounds included with Kaithem.
 They are found in